AUAP/AP2018/class02/class02.md

 - How does the program work?
   - How would you cover the paintings?
     - Which functions to use?
-    - How to get the coordinate?
+    - How to identify the coordinates?
-- Any functions are new to you?
+- Any functions are new to you in sketch02?

 #### [Coordinate system](https://p5js.org/examples/structure-coordinates.html)
 <br>